lhossainduet094026/Blog-app/README.md

 # Blog-app
 This is blog app assignment
 Motivation
-Implemented a blog app .This is an assignment.
+Implemented a blog app .This is an assignment.<br /> **Features:**<br />
-**Features:**<br />
 --User register their personal blog account.<br /> --Authenticate user can login.<br />